phillipjenks/nbody/README.md

 - OutputFrequency: Amount of time in between data dumps (this name will likely change)
 - GravityStrength: Constant parameter that defines the strength of gravity
 - SofteningParam: Constant that is added to r^2 in the denominator of the gravity equation to avoid numerical errors from dividing by small numbers
-- DebugOutput: (0 or 1) Controls detail of output.
-0 is recommended unless you're debugging your sim parameters.
+- DebugOutput: (0, 1, T, True, F, or False) Controls detail of output.
+False is recommended unless you're debugging your sim parameters.

 ## Test Problems